antrad/Abuse_1996/README.md

   * Added or re-enabled various settings in the config file (borderless window, grab input, editor mode, high resolution images...)
   * Local save game files and configuration files
   * Quick load using F9, quick save using F5 on save consoles
-  * Added cheats via chat console: bullettime, god, giveall, flypower, sneakypower, fastpower, healthpower
+  * Added cheats via chat console: bullettime, god, giveall, flypower, sneakypower, fastpower, healthpower, nopower
   * XBox360 controller support with rebindable buttons
   * Updated abuse-tool so it can extract the images in Abuse SPEC files to modern image formats as individual images, tilemaps or a texture atlas with information about image, tile and animation frame sizes and positions

 ## 3. CONFIGURATION